 - what kind of device you have (GSM or CDMA)

-If you use a Yale-issued phone or device, determine the service and plans you need to add, then issue a change request in START.
-In order to guarantee that your service will be activated in time, we must receive the approved START a minimum of 5 business days prior to your departure.
+If you use a Yale-issued phone or device, determine the service and plan you need to add, then issue a change request.
+In order to guarantee that your service will be activated in time, Yale ITS must receive the approved request a minimum of 5 business days prior to departure or a one-time $15.00 late fee may apply.

 While You Are Overseas